awslabs/aws-fpga-app-notes/reInvent18_Developer_Workshop/FILTER2D_CMDLINE.md

 	./Filter2D.exe -i img/picadilly_1080p.bmp -n 10 -x ./xclbin/fpga6k.hw.xilinx_aws-vu9p-f1-04261818_dynamic_5_0.awsxclbin
 	```

-1. This version is more than 145x faster than the multi-threaded CPU version (!).
+1. This final version with 6 kernels and optmized synchronization is more than 130x faster than the multi-threaded CPU version (!).

 1. Close your terminal to conclude this module.